TheRemote/Legendary-Bedrock-Container/README.md

 The <a href="https://github.com/TheRemote/Legendary-Bedrock-Container" target="_blank" rel="noopener">official GitHub repository is located here</a>.<br>
 The <a href="https://hub.docker.com/r/05jchambers/legendary-bedrock-container" target="_blank" rel="noopener">official Docker Hub repository is located here</a>.<br>
 <br>
+The <a href="https://jamesachambers.com/minecraft-java-bedrock-server-together-geyser-floodgate/" target="_blank" rel="noopener">Java version of the container that has Geyser allowing Bedrock players to connect is here</a><br>
-The <a href="https://github.com/TheRemote/Legendary-Java-Minecraft-Paper" target="_blank" rel="noopener">Java version of the Docker container is available here</a>.
-This is for the Bedrock edition of Minecraft.<br>
+The <a href="https://github.com/TheRemote/Legendary-Java-Minecraft-Paper" target="_blank" rel="noopener">regular Java version of the Docker container is available here</a>.

 <h2>Features</h2>
 <ul>